georgeracu/georgeracu.github.com/_includes/presentations/tdd-workshop-1.md

 1. Setup
 2. What is Test Driven Development?
+3. TDD step by step with examples
+4. Exercise
-3. TDD with constraints
+5. TDD with constraints
-4. TDD on legacy code
+6. TDD on legacy code

 ---